jcashell1989/corylus/README.md

 The Python lane needs `httpx` on the interpreter.

----
+## The Name

-The agents do the work.
-Corylus is where a human answers for it.
+It's the genus for Hazel trees and it sounds pretty.
+It's a family thing.